mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/my-journey-through-failure-and-meditation.md

 ## 🌱 My Journey Through Failure and Meditation

-Life rarely unfolds according to plan.
-For me, the years surrounding my HSC examinations became a defining chapter—one marked by failure, self-doubt, and eventually, transformation.
+Life rarely unfolds the way we plan.
+For me, the years surrounding my HSC examinations became a defining chapter—one shaped by failure, self-doubt, emotional struggle, and eventually, transformation.

+This story shares how meditation helped me find balance, clarity, and direction when I needed it most.

 ---

-## 📉 2013–2014: Failure, Pressure, and Depression
+## 📉 2011–2014: Failure, Pressure, and Depression

+In **2011**, I was admitted to college to pursue my HSC degree.
+Coming from a village background, adjusting to town life and its academic culture was extremely difficult.
+I struggled to adapt, failed my exams, and eventually received a **transfer certificate (TC)** from the college.

+Determined not to give up, I took re-admission into another college in my **second year**.

-In **2013**, I failed my HSC examination.
-The weight of expectations—from family, society, and myself—felt unbearable.
-I gradually slipped into **clinical depression**, feeling lost and directionless.
+In **2013**, I failed the HSC examination again.
+The pressure—from my family, society, and my own expectations—became overwhelming.
+Slowly, I slipped into **clinical depression**, feeling lost, ashamed, and unsure about my future.

-I attempted the exam again in **2014**, hoping for redemption.
-Unfortunately, I failed **once more**.
-That second setback was devastating.
-It forced me to confront deep questions about my worth, ability, and future.
+In **2014**, I appeared for the exam once more, hoping this attempt would change everything.
+Unfortunately, I failed again.
+That second failure was devastating.
+It forced me to question my abilities, self-worth, and future.

 > *Sometimes failure is not the end of the road—it is the beginning of a different path.*